|

 they yell:

 "We are hungry and we have the right to eat.
-We just got out of prison and have no money."
+We just got out of prison

 The taller one comes to our table.